"A team is more than a group of people working together. A team is a group of people who trust each other." (Simon Sinek, author)

 You can download the template here: Teamliner Download

-If you want to know how to conduct a Teamliner workshop, you can find all the necessary information and guidance through the link below.
-It contains more explanation about the canvas, instructions on how to conduct a Teamliner workshop and a sample agenda that you can adjust to your needs.
+If you want to know how to conduct a Teamliner workshop, you can find all the necessary information and guidance in our Leader’s Guide.
+It contains a 14page explanation about the canvas, instructions on how to conduct a Teamliner workshop and a sample agenda that you can adjust to your needs.
+A must-have for team leaders, facilitators, consultants or coaches.